Circle of Giving Kickoff Event Advances Children’s Mental Health Through Meaningful Investment

 cara@yourmissionmarketing.com

-Keep Kids Safe from Abuse at Camp this Summer
+Enhanced Training to Keep Kids Safe at Camp this Summer

 Center for Child Counseling’s CampSafe® Training is designed to protect campers and staff from child sexual abuse.

-The goal is for all staff–including counselors, administrators, supervisors, dining and health personnel, volunteers, and board members–to arrive at camp with the same strong foundational knowledge of child sexual abuse prevention and awareness.
-For summer 2023, more than 8,000 camp staff across 74 camps participated in the CampSafe® training program.
-More than 14,000 campers were kept safe.
+The goal is for all staff, including counselors, administrators, supervisors, dining and health personnel, volunteers, and board members to arrive at camp with the same strong foundational knowledge of child sexual abuse prevention and awareness.

-“Empowering every caregiver in every camp setting with knowledge of this topic provides a confidence level that best protects all staff and campers.
-Focused training for staff and volunteers both breaks the cycle of child sexual abuse and highlights a topic too often avoided out of fear and/or discomfort,” said Cherie Benjoseph CFCC director of national outreach and education and creator of the CampSafe® curriculum.
+“Our philosophy is to empower caregivers in all settings with a level of confidence around this topic, therefore better protecting all staff and campers.
+Training staff and volunteers helps break the cycle of child sexual abuse and prepares staff to be active participants in abuse prevention,” said Cherie Benjoseph, CFCC director of national outreach and education and creator of the CampSafe® curriculum.

-The program was created with young adults, ages 18-26, in mind to take the topic seriously but not instill fear.
+The program was created with young adults, ages 18-26, as well as seasoned staff in mind to take the topic seriously but not instill fear.
 The training promotes compassion toward campers as staff become fluent in the language of safety while providing comfort, aide, and access to supervisory staff for guidance.

-From setting healthy boundaries to ensuring the entire camp team has a consistent safety protocol, CampSafe® training provides animated scenarios, interactive learning, and clear safety language for staff.
-Director training modules include: interviewing and background check protocol; child protection policy and procedures; supervising around the issues of child sexual abuse prevention; in-person follow-up training to provide during pre-camp week; links to state resources; establishing healthy boundaries; ice breakers for counselors and campers; sexual harassment; letters to parents and staff; and post-testing for certification.
+From setting healthy boundaries to ensuring the entire camp team has a consistent safety protocol, CampSafe® training provides scenarios, interactive learning, and clear safety language for staff.
+Director training modules include: screening, interviewing, and onboarding best practices; protection policy guidelines; mandated reporting; supervision through a prevention lens; pre-camp week in-person training plan; prevention for campers with special needs; scripts for teaching healthy boundaries; communication templates for staff and parents; and certification testing & documentation.

-CampSafe® has the educational endorsement from the American Camp Association and is an Approved Youth Protection Training for the state of Texas.
-The training can be provided to all camp staff for a nominal fee, ranging from $275-$850 depending on the number of staff members being trained.
+CampSafe® is endorsed by the American Camp Association and approved by the Texas Department of State Health Services.
+It can be provided to all camp staff for a nominal fee, ranging from $300-$1,200 depending on the number of staff members being trained.

 For camp associations, camp directors, parks and recreation departments, and school districts interested in learning more about how to be proactive in preventing and responding to child sexual abuse at your day or overnight camp, visit bekidsafe.org/camps or email bekidsafe@centerforchildcounseling.org.